Cantlay delivers another clutch moment to win FedEx Cup

 Rahm, who started the tournament four shots behind and went into the final day two back, never caught Cantlay.
 He never let him breathe easy, either.

-With Rahm well down the 18th fairway, Cantlay hit his best drive of the day, rolling out 361 yards that set up a 6-iron he felt he needed to hit close.

 Rahm was bogey-free over the last 28 holes, but he only cashed in on two birdies.
-He closed with a 68 and tied with Kevin Na for the 72-hole score of the tournament at 14-under 266.
+He tied with Kevin Na for the low 72-hole score of the tournament at 14-under 266.
 They will split points toward the world ranking.

-“Patrick played great golf, and he was four shots ahead of me.
+“Patrick played great golf, and he was four shots ahead of me (at the start).
 And even though I might have been the better man over the week, he earned it,” Rahm said.
 “That up-and-down after missing from 17, the second shot from 18 to almost make it is even more impressive.

 “I think you can say he won this.”